MicrosoftDocs/dataexplorer-docs/data-explorer/power-apps-connector.md

 ---
-title: Tutorial- Create Power Apps application to query data in Azure Data Explorer
+title: Use Power Apps to query data in Azure Data Explorer
-description: Learn how to create an application in Power Apps based on data in Azure Data Explorer ms.reviewer: olgolden ms.topic: tutorial ms.date: 04/16/2023
+description: Learn how to create an application in Power Apps based on data in Azure Data Explorer ms.reviewer: olgolden ms.topic: how-to ms.date: 05/21/2023
 ---
-# Tutorial: Create :::no-loc text="Power Apps"::: application to query data in Azure Data Explorer
+# Use :::no-loc text="Power Apps"::: to query data in Azure Data Explorer

 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis of large volumes of data streaming from applications, websites, IoT devices, and more.

 :::no-loc text="Power Apps"::: is a suite of apps, services, connectors, and data platform that provides a rapid application development environment to build custom apps that connect to your business data.
 The :::no-loc text="Power Apps"::: connector is useful if you have a large and growing collection of streaming data in Azure Data Explorer and want to build a low code, highly functional app to make use of this data.
 In this article, you'll create a :::no-loc text="Power Apps"::: application to query Azure Data Explorer data.

-Specifically, you learn how to:

-> [!div class="checklist"]
->
-> * Create a connection in Power Apps.
-> * Create a new App.
-> * Add a data connector.

 ## Prerequisites